 If white people truly care about black people, they will challenge these lies.
 And if they do, they will have plenty of help from black conservatives, who unfortunately are ignored by the establishment media, but whose messages are bubbling up through the internet and in churches and education reform organizations and elsewhere.

 The notion of shared fate can be colorblind, and a civic nationalist has to emphasize this while at the same time not succumbing to the premises and the language of the Left.
 For example, “colorblind,” “assimilation,” and “meritocracy” are not code words for racism.
-They are noble concepts to live by, they are the inclusive premises of the American civilization, and they must be defended at all costs.
+They are noble concepts to live by, they are the inclusive premises of American civilization and America’s vitality, and they must be defended at all costs.